Crime scene staging refers to an attempt by the perpetrator to mislead the investigation.

 In January of 1974, serial killer Ted Bundy abducted Lynda Ann Healy from her basement bedroom in the University District of Seattle.

-However, before leaving, he decided to stage the crime scene in order to make it look as though Lynda had left the house on her own accord.
+However, before leaving, he decided to make it look as though Healy had left the house on her own accord.

 To do this, he did three things.